 An FN is an unofficial withdrawal due to non-attendance.
-In order to receive an FN, the student must have logged into the class and not attended for a specified amount of days.
+In order to receive an FN, the student must have logged into the class and not attended for 21 consecutive days.
 An online student attends by logging into their class on Blackboard and submitting assignments.

 When a student receives a grade of FN, it must be reported to the U.S. Department of Veterans Affairs as a punitive grade.
-A punitive grade is a grade that does not count as earned credit, but is used in determining a student’s progress toward graduation requirements.
-Since drops and withdrawals do not contribute towards the GPA, the U.S. Department of Veterans Affairs will only pay for the time the student is enrolled (up to date of withdrawal).
+A punitive grade is a grade assigned for pursuit of a course which is used in determining the student's overall progress toward completion of the school's requirements for graduation.
+Since drops and withdrawals do not contribute towards the GPA, the U.S. Department of Veterans Affairs will only pay for the time the student is enrolled (up to the date of withdrawal).
 The withdrawal date will be reported to the U.S. Department of Veterans Affairs as the last date of documented attendance in the course.
 For more information about payments for grades of FN, please contact the U.S. Department of Veterans Affairs, as it is ultimately their policy on how they pay.

 Intensive (J Term) courses can span full length of a subterm or the entire semester, but will contain a residential portion in either a one week or weekend format.
 The official start and end dates are determined by the Office of the Registrar and will typically include additional time outside of the residential portion of the class.
 The official dates that are set by the Registrar will be reported to the Department of Veterans Affairs for enrollment certification.
 Months of entitlement will be used from the entire time reported, not just the time spent in the residential portion of the intensive.